Thoughts, ponderings, reflections.

 Update: My 140-character or less Twitter review: “Dollhouse was good.
 Intense & a little creepy (Joss trademarks), but not much funny.
 Not much of a pilot ep either, felt like a normal ep.”

-1. One Response to “Joss Whedon’s Dollhouse Debuts Tonight”
+One thought on “Joss Whedon’s Dollhouse Debuts Tonight”